The Fairfield Foundation

 Walter Reed Birthplace

-The Fairfield Foundation manages preservation activities and educational programming at the Walter Reed Birthplace, which is owned by the Gloucester Preservation Foundation.
+The Fairfield Foundation manages preservation activities and educational programming at the Walter Reed Birthplace.
 Download the brochure to learn more, and check out our calendar for opening times.

 Built in 1821, the birthplace represents a rare surviving example of a small, plain vernacular house that was once very common throughout Tidewater Virginia.
 This modest dwelling contains three rooms and is of a type often used by white professionals, craftsmen, and small land-owning farmers in the first half of the 19th century.
 The house stood behind a store and tavern at a crossroads community at the intersection of Hickory Fork Road (sometimes known as York River Road) and the road to Gloucester Courthouse.
 When a late 19th-century post office opened here, the crossroads was dubbed ‘Belroi’, a shortened version of the name given to the nearby 1852 home of William Roy and Isabella Taliaferro Jones, “Belle Roi.”